syncfusion-content/wpf-docs/wpf/SfImageEditor/Transformation.md

 ### Using code

 Programmatically you can flip the image using the Flip method.
-This method takes the flip direction as the paramter to specify whether it is a horizontal flip or vertical flip.
+This method takes the flip direction as the parameter to specify whether it is a horizontal flip or vertical flip.

-% tabs %}
+{% tabs %}

 {% highlight C# %}